TahaGorme/slashy/README.md

 ## Contributing
-Pull requests are welcomed.
+Pull requests are always welcome, as well as suggestions!
 For major changes, please open an issue first to discuss what you would like to change.

 ## License